Skip to main content

 5 Tech

-• Up until now, the precedence for "special" 5 moves are 5 Save > 5 Stall > 5 Chop Move > Play Clue.
+• Up until now, the precedence for "special" 5 moves is 5 Save > 5 Stall > 5's Chop Move > Play Clue.

 • We define the Low Score Phase as the period when the score is at most twice the number of suits.

-• In the Low Score Phase, we turn off Play Clues by Number 5.
+• In the Low Score Phase, number 5 clues are not Play Clues.
 So, if Alice gives a number 5 clue to a 5 which is two-or-more-away-from-chop, and a 5 Stall can be ruled out, then a different interpretation is needed.
 The team should react based on the card which is to the right of the touched 5:

 • 5 Pull.
 The usual interpretation is a 5 Pull, which calls for the card to the right of the 5 to be blind-played.
 We say the card is Pulled.